plokhotnyuk/jsoniter-scala/README.md

 scalacOptions ++= Seq("-Xmacro-settings:print-codecs")
 ```

+Use [macrolizer](https://github.com/sirthias/macrolizer) to print the code for a selected macro call only.

-Full code see in the [examples](https://github.com/plokhotnyuk/jsoniter-scala/blob/master/jsoniter-scala-examples)
+Full code see in the [examples](https://github.com/plokhotnyuk/jsoniter-scala/blob/master/jsoniter-scala-examples/src/main/scala/com/github/plokhotnyuk/jsoniter_scala/examples/Example01.scala)
 directory.

 For more use cases, please, check out tests: